mcdemarco/dotgraph/README.md

 ### 2.2.0

-Add SnowStick (q.v.) and support for configuration using the DotGraphSettings passage, a safer and more flexible spot than StorySettings (which is still supported).
+Add SnowStick (a reading tracker integrated with DotGraph), support for configuration using the DotGraphSettings passage (a safer and more flexible spot than StorySettings, though the latter is still supported), and viewing another story by URL (a quicker way than by loading the story and this format into Twine).

 ### 2.1.0